eqasim-org/eqasim-switzerland/README.md

+**Make sure you are on a develop branch when you are using this repository as it contains the most recent improvements tot he pipeline!!
+The master branch will be soon updated to reflect these important updates!!**

 This repository contains all the scripts that are used to create the IVT Switzerland / Zurich MATSim scenario.
 It uses a custom build pipeline with `python` modules that call each other in the sense of incremental builds.